casbin/casbin.js/README.md

 });
 ```

 You can also use the `auto` mode.
-In details, specify an casbin backend service endpoint when initialize the Casbin.js authorizer, and set the subject when the frontend user identity changes.
+In details, specify a casbin backend service endpoint when initializing the Casbin.js authorizer, and set the subject when the frontend user identity changes.
 Casbin.js will automatically fetch the permission from the endpoint.
 (A pre-configurated casbin service API is required at the backend.)
 ```javascript
 const casbinjs = require('casbin.js');